Aloshi/dukglue/README.md

 * Dukglue *might* not follow the "compact footprint" goal of Duktape.
 I picked Duktape for it's simple API, not to script my toaster.
 YMMV if you're trying to compile this for a microcontroller.
 Why?

     * Dukglue currently needs RTTI turned on.
 When Dukglue checks if an object can be cast to a particular type, it uses the typeid operator to compare if two types are equal.
 It's always used on compile-time types though, so you could implement it without RTTI if you needed to.
-I believe this is the only place RTTI is used (and a smart compiler should do it at compile-time).
+Dukglue also uses exceptions in two places: the `dukglue_pcall*` functions (since these return a value instead of an error code, unlike Duktape), and the `DukValue` class (to communicate type errors on getters and unsupported types).

     * An std::unordered_map is used to efficiently map object pointers to an internal Duktape array (see the `RefMap` class in `detail_refs.h`).
 This has some unnecessary memory overhead for every object (probably around 32 bytes per object).
 This could be improved to have no memory overhead - see detail_refs.h's comments for more information.